-Up to £30,000 available\ for pesticide sprayer washdown/handling areas!
+Up to £30,000 available for pesticide sprayer washdown/handling areas!

 STEPS funding may be used to cover 50% of the cost of the Pesticide washdown/handling area up to a maximum of £20,000.
-On top of that, we will add up to £5000 of rainwater harvesting to your roofed pesticide washdown area for free!
+On top of that, we will add rainwater harvesting to your roofed pesticide washdown area for free!